royru/website/content/gstell/index.md

 <a href="https://uzhwwf.qualtrics.com/jfe/form/SV_22V5buBvQLEgBxk" class="button">Join Study and Try Gstell</a>

 #### Procedure
-The study lasts around 4 weeks.
-You'll get to use Gstell in the second half and beyond - if you like.
-Along with using the app during your regular work day, you will be asked to fill out 2 online questionnaires at the beginning and end of the study (about 30 minutes each) and answer some questions throught the study (~5 minutes per day).
+The study takes around 4 weeks.
+During this period, you can continue working as usual and get to use our approach in the second half.
+Besides using the app during your regular work day, you will be asked to fill out 2 online questionnaires at the beginning and end of the study (about 20 minutes each) and answer some questions throughout the study (~5 minutes per day).

 #### Compensation
 You can **use Gstell for free** during and after the study.
-For each participation, we will also **donate CHF 10** to an organization of your chosing and you can **enter a raffle** to win one of CHF/USD 100 gift cards.
+For each participation, we will also **donate CHF 10** to an organization of your choosing, and you can **enter a raffle** to win one of CHF/USD 100 gift cards.

 #### Data Privacy
 Gstell collects data about your browsing activity, **BUT**...
 - All data remains **local** on your machine.
 No data is sent to the cloud automatically.
-- After the study, you will be able to review your data before manually uploding it to our secured servers.
+- After the study, you can review your data before manually uploading it to our secured servers.
-- Gstell will automatically obfuscate and randomize sensitive data (e.g. URLs) that you share with us.
+- Gstell will automatically obfuscate and randomize any sensitive data.

 > You can learn more about the study procedure, data storage, and privacy by consulting our [consent form](/public/assets/gstell-consent-form.pdf).

 #### Eligibility
 You may be eligible to participate in this research study and try Gstell if you:
-- Regularly use Chrome, Edge, Opera or Firefox on Windows or macOS
+- regularly use Chrome, Edge, Opera, or Firefox on Windows or macOS,
-- Are able to install software on your device
+- are able to install software on your device, and
-- Are over the age of 18
+- are over the age of 18

 #### Researchers
 - [Prof. Dr. Thomas Fritz](https://hasel.dev/team/thomas-fritz)<br>